hlkagency/docker-php7i/README.md

 # docker-php7i
-Adding mysqli extension to the official PHP 7 (alpine, fpm) image
+From the official php:7-fpm-alpine image, with the mysqli extension added for mysql access.

+Adds a timezone to the image (useful for logging) via an environment variable (defaults to America/Chicago).